 Do this

-But how can you tell if a website is safe?
+How can you tell if a website is safe?
 Ultimately, you can’t.
 Not with 100% certainty, anyway.

-What I’ve listed here are tools and techniques you can use to gather data, or perhaps at least avoid the most obviously malicious sites, but some risk always remains.
+What I’ve listed here are tools and techniques you can use to gather data, or at least avoid the most obviously malicious sites, but some risk always remains.

-I’m guessing you already have a sense of what’s good or bad.
+You probably already have a sense of what’s good or bad.
 Use common sense and listen to your gut.
 Use tools like Virus Total, Safe Web, or WOT to gather additional data if you’re not sure, or even just a plain old web search for more information.

 If it’s not worth your time to do the extra checking, it’s almost certainly not worth the risk of visiting an unfamiliar site.